Model Checking CSL for Markov Population Models: Model Checking based on Truncations

 Algorithm~\ref{alg:explore-csl} describes the exploration component.
 Given a CTMC $\ctmc$ be a CTMC and a state formula $\Phi$, we call $\prog{Trunc}(\C, \{\init\}, \Phi)$.
 Afterwards, we can use the CSL model checking algorithm for a ternary logic on the model obtained this way.
 With $\canstop(\Phi)$ we denote a set of states for which we can stop the exploration immediately, as exemplified in Section~\ref{sec:uniformisation}.
 For nested formulae, this value is computed by a simple precomputation in a recursive manner.

 We employ ternary CSL model checking on the finite model obtained.
-However, we have already obtained the steady-state probabilities beforehand.
+However, we have already obtained state-wise bounds on the steady-state probabilities beforehand using the approach presented in Section~\ref{sec:steady} and implemented in the tool \geobound.
 Thus, to obtain the lower bound probabilities of $\steady_{\compare p}(\Psi)$, we sum up the lower bound steady-state probabilities of states $s\in \win$ with $\val{x,\Psi} = \vtrue$.
 For the upper probability bound, we sum upper steady-state probabilities of states $s$ with $\val{x,\Psi} \neq \vfalse$ and add the probability $\epsilon$ that limits the steady-state probability outside $\win$.
 The probabilities computed are the probabilities for all states, because the model is ergodic.

 \paragraph{Correctness} Consider a truncation $\trunc{\win}$ constructed for the input CTMC $\mathcal{C}$ and a state formula $\Phi$.
 If we obtain the truth value $\val{s,\Phi} \neq \vunknown$ in $\mathcal{C}_\win$, then this is also the truth value in $\C$: The correctness is independent of the exploration algorithm, which plays a role for performance and applicability of the approach.
-If too many states are explored, we may run out of memory, but if too few are explored, we are unable to decide the value in the original model.
+If too many states are explored, we may run out of memory, whereas if too few are explored, we are unable to decide the value in the original model.
 As a result, the correctness of the algorithm for CSL without steady state follows by giving a simulation relation~\cite[Definition 3.4.2]{Klink10} between $\C$ and $\TC{\win}$ and \cite[Theorem 4.5.2]{Klink10}.
 The correctness of the steady-state extension follows as we give safe upper and lower bounds in exactly the same way as it is done in \cite[Theorem 4.5.2]{Klink10}.